 In Almaty, where gleaming skyscrapers reflect the country's oil wealth, many cite the huge growth in the number of cars since the breakup of the USSR.

 Mr Zhalgas Jakiyanov, a marketing specialist who works in the business district, said the growing pollution is "already having an effect on our health."
 "We don't just feel it - we can see it," he added, pointing to the leaden smog cloud that hangs over the city.

 "We need to switch to gas heating instead of using solid fuels.
 There needs to be more emphasis on spaces for pedestrians," Mr Jakiyanov said.

 Smog also afflicts the capitals of former Soviet republics to the south, Uzbekistan and Tajikistan.

-In Kyrgyzstan, the authorities rely on Russian energy giant Gazprom to expand its gas pipeline network into new areas of the capital in order to wean house owners off domestic stoves.
+In Kyrgyzstan, authorities rely on Russian energy giant Gazprom to expand its gas pipeline network into new areas of the capital in order to wean house-owners off domestic stoves.

-"We have asked the government about (installing) mains gas and plumbing," said housewife Baktygul Beishereva, who wore a surgical mask.
+"We have asked the government about (installing) mains gas and plumbing," said Ms Baktygul Beishereva, a housewife who wore a surgical mask.
 "But no one is looking out for us here."